Florida school massacre suspect on authorities' radar in 2016 - media

 The charges can bring the death penalty, but prosecutors have not yet said if they will seek capital punishment.
 Days after the killings, a sombre series of vigils and funerals were being held in and around Parkland, a Fort Lauderdale suburb of about 32,000 people.

-The South Florida Sun Sentinel first reported that a video of Cruz cutting his arm posted to the social media network Snapchat in September 2016 raised concerns among law enforcement and at the Florida Department of Children and Family Services.
+The South Florida Sun Sentinel first reported that a video of Cruz cutting his arm posted to the social media network Snapchat in September 2016 raised concerns among law enforcement and at the Florida Department of Children and Families.

 "Mr. Cruz stated he plans to go out and buy a gun.
 It is unknown what he is buying the gun for," said a report written by department officials after investigators interviewed the teenager, the Sun Sentinel said.